stctheproducer/docker-containers/README.md

 ### Setting Up Traefik

-1. Within the [traefik folder](traefik), there is an `.env.example` file that will need to be copied to a `.env` file similar to the overall [configuration](#configuration) step.
+1. Within the [traefik directory](traefik), there is a `.env.example` file that will need to be copied to a `.env` file similar to the overall [configuration](#configuration) step.
 The only difference is that this `.env` is private to the Traefik container that will be created.
 2. Depending on the environment, either the [`traefik.development.yaml`](traefik/traefik.development.yaml) or the [`traefik.production.yaml`](traefik/traefik.production.yaml) file will need to be copied to a `traefik.yaml` file.
 Of course, since we are looking at local development, we will go with the former.
 This is the configuration file for the Traefik container that will be created.

 ```bash